nearmap/kubefs/README.md

 - You have a fully populated virtual environment in `.ve/`

-If during the virtualenv creation you see (red) error output containing something like invalid command 'bdist_wheel' this is not a fatal error and you can ignore it.
+If during the virtualenv creation you see (red) error output containing something like `invalid command 'bdist_wheel'` this is not a fatal error and you can ignore it.

-If you encounter (othr) errors when using these scripts it's best to `rm -rf .ve` and re-run them.
+If you encounter (other) errors when using these scripts it's best to `rm -rf .ve` and re-run them.